Back to Blog

 Strategy 3: S Corp Election

 The most powerful SE tax reduction strategy for profitable businesses.
-By paying yourself a reasonable salary and taking remaining profit as distributions, the distributions avoid the 15.3% SE tax.
+By paying yourself a reasonable salary and taking remaining profit as distributions, the distributions avoid the 15.3% tax.

 Strategy 4: Self-Employed Health Insurance Deduction